Trump's lawyers find themselves in unfamiliar roles: Defendants and witnesses

 Bobb, like so many members of Trump’s legal team, was also interviewed by lawyers from the Justice Department.

-Earlier this year, Trump’s quest to find “another Roy Cohn” to represent him in legal battles.
+Earlier this year, the New York Times profiled Trump’s quest to find “another Roy Cohn” to represent him in legal battles.
 Cohn represented Trump as both a loyal political fixer and attorney in the 1970s and 1980s; the hyperaggressive attorney was himself indicted on witness tampering and perjury charges but was later acquitted.

 He “earned a reputation for practicing with threats, scorched-earth attacks and media manipulation,” the Times noted.

-“Mr. Trump’s continual efforts to identify and recruit the newest Roy Cohn have always been unusual and impulsive, according to interviews with a half-dozen people who have represented or been involved in Mr. Trump’s legal travails over the past seven years.”
+“Mr. Trump’s continual efforts to identify and recruit the newest Roy Cohn have always been unusual and impulsive, according to interviews with a half dozen people who have represented or been involved in Mr. Trump’s legal travails over the past seven years.”